Who We Are

 What happens after you submit your application

 Following receipt of a tentative selection letter, you must complete pre-employment requirements.
 These requirements vary by position.
 All positions require security vetting and drug test.
 You may also be required to pass a medical exam, fitness exam and oral board interview.
 Security vetting takes an average of three months to complete, but the process can vary from two weeks to one year, depending on both the applicant’s history and the level of security vetting required for the position.
-For internal candidates, drug test is not required.
+For internal candidates, a drug test is not required.